Allan I. Teger

 1994

-Cover photo of Soc. of Commerical Arch. magazine
+Cover photo of Soc. of Commercial Arch. magazine

 CD record album cover, Jay Anderson's "Local Color"